abdjamaaa/Assignment-8-Seaborn/README.md

 ---

 ## Results
-Exercise data shows that pulse increases with exercise and is slightly affected by diet.
+Results of exercises indicate that pulse rises and is marginally influenced by diet.
-Planets data shows that farther planets tend to have longer orbital periods.
+Planets data indicates that more distant planets are likely to have longer orbital periods.

 ---